Poison Ivy - Oak - Sumac

 - Soak the involved area in cool water for 20 minutes.

 - You can also rub the rash with an ice cube.

 - Do as often as needed to help the itching and oozing.

 - Allergy Medicine for Itching:

-- If itching persists, give an allergy medicine (such as Benadryl) by mouth.
+- If itching becomes severe, give an allergy medicine, such as Benadryl.

 - Try Not to Scratch: